+Intended purpose

-Intended purpose Annalise Enterprise is a medical device intended to assist clinicians with the interpretation of radiological imaging studies and provide notification of suspected findings.
-Indications for use Annalise Enterprise identifies suspected findings in: digitised (CR) or digital (DX) chest X-ray studies taken in the anterior-posterior (AP) or posterior-anterior (PA) and optionally lateral (LAT) orientations of adult patients non-contrast brain CT scans (brain kernel) of adult patients For chest X-ray (CXR), the device improves the detection of radiological findings visible on chest X-rays.
-For CT Brain (CTB), the device supports the detection of radiological findings visible on non-contrast CT brain scans.
+Annalise Enterprise is a medical device intended to assist clinicians with the interpretation of radiological imaging studies and provide notification of suspected findings.

+Indications for use

+Annalise Enterprise identifies suspected findings in:

+- digitised (CR) or digital (DX) chest X-ray studies taken in the anteriorposterior (AP) or posterior-anterior (PA) and optionally lateral (LAT) orientations of adult patients - non-contrast brain CT scans (brain kernel) of adult patients

+For chest X-ray (CXR), the device improves the detection of radiological findings visible on chest X-rays.
+For CT Brain (CTB), the device improves the detection of radiological findings visible on non-contrast CT brain scans.

 The device identifies 124 CXR findings and 130 CTB findings (as defined in the Findings list on page 32).

 The device is used on a PC workstation in conjunction with a medical imaging viewer (i.e. PACS system).

 The device may also be configured to provide input to worklist software to assist with notification and triaging.
 The device identifies studies with selected findings and communicates these studies to the worklist software which enables triaging of the worklist and notification.

 Note: Worklist Triage and CTB are additional licenced options and are not available in all regions.

+Intended user

+The device is intended to be used by trained clinicians who are qualified to interpret chest X-rays and/or CT scans as part of their scope of practice.

+Intended patient population

+The intended population is:

+- CXR: Patients who are 16 years or older - CTB: Patients who are 18 years or older

+Contraindications

+The device:

-Intended user The device is intended to be used by trained clinicians who are qualified to interpret chest X-rays and/or CT scans as part of their scope of practice.
-Intended patient population The intended population is:CXR: Patients who are 16 years or olderCTB: Patients who are 18 years or older Contraindications The device: is not intended to provide direct diagnosis can only be used on patients who are 16 years or older (for CXR) or for patients who are 18 years or older (for CTB) does not enable an increase in the clinician's scope of practice
+- · is not intended to provide direct diagnosis - is not to be used on patients under the age of 16 years for CXR and under the age of 18 years for CTB - does not enable an increase in the clinician's scope of practice